Which of the following sentences best describes you?

 Optimism relates to how people see the future: people who are optimists expect good things to happen to them across a variety of domains in their lives.
 Although we often talk about people being either optimists or pessimists, researchers actually tend to view optimism and pessimism as a spectrum—someone might be more optimistic, more pessimistic, or somewhere in the middle.
 Importantly, and contrary to what you might think, optimism doesn’t need to mean denying or avoiding negative events.
 Instead, optimism is a mindset that we can cultivate that empowers us to cope with life’s challenges (in fact, as I’ll discuss below, some research suggests that optimism may actually help us cope with stressful events in more beneficial ways).

 Studies have found that, on average, people tend to be more optimistic than pessimistic.
 Psychologists see optimism as a personality trait—in other words, something that is relatively stable and consistent over time.
 However, studies measuring people’s optimism levels at different time points have found that, although there is some stability in optimism levels over time, it also appears that some people change—becoming either more or less optimistic as time passes.

 Researchers often measure optimism and pessimism with the Life Orientation Test.
 Participants are asked whether they agree with items measuring optimism and pessimism (including the example sentences I used at the beginning of this article).
 If you’re interested in learning your level of optimism, you can take a short quiz here.

-Is It Better to be Optimistic?
+Is It Better to Be Optimistic?

 Does seeing the world through rose-colored glasses end up benefitting us?
 Psychologists studying this question have looked at whether having higher levels of optimism is related to better physical and mental health.
-Although there are some exceptions, most studies of optimism has shown that being optimistic is actually good for us: optimists have better mental health and may even live longer.
+Although there are some exceptions, most studies of optimism have shown that being optimistic is actually good for us: optimists have better mental health and may even live longer.